Learn how to remove attic mold and what causes it to grow.

 Lots of folks first learn about their problem right before they sell their home.
 The buyer’s home inspector notices the mold in the attic right before the closing date, which causes both buyer and seller to panic, often putting the whole deal in jeopardy.

-Here are the main signs of attic mold:
+Common signs of attic mold:

 Mildew smell in your attic